Cullen762/Bussmall-start/user_stories.md

 2 - As a focus group member I want to make selections as if I were a customer, without bias.

 3 - As a focus group member I want to help the market research team collect accurate data about the app and the products 4 - As a focus group member I want to test the busmall app and provide constructive feed back to the development team about the functionality, look and feel of the app.
 5 - As a focus group member

 ### Developer

-1 - As a Developer
+1 - As a Developer I want to build a functional, intuitive and user friendly app that will provide the client with compiled data about the desirability of their products and the behavior of consumers.

-2 - As a Developer
+2 - As a Developer I want to write dry code that is logical, bug free and functional

-3 - As a Developer
+3 - As a Developer  I want to create a user experience that is engaging, enjoyable and intuitive.

-4 - As a Developer
+4 - As a Developer I want to style the app in a way that is appealing and directs human behavior to support the clients intent

-5 - As a Developer
+5 - As a student I want to use what I have learned on this project to develop actual skills and solidify vague concepts.